brando90/snap-cluster-setup/README.md

 # - initialize the git submodules by preparing the git repository, but it does not clone or fetch them, just init's git's internal configs
 git submodule init
 ```
-Then to clone, fetch & update the code do (and also initilize anything you might have forgotten that is specificed in the `.gitmodules` file):
+Then to clone, fetch & update the submodules code (and also initilize anything you might have forgotten that is specificed in the `.gitmodules` file):
 ```bash
 # - initialize the git submodules so that git can track them and then the update clone/fetches & updates the submodules
 git submodule update --init